How to Get Windows 10 for Free (or Under $30)

 |Expensive

 Nothing’s cheaper than free.
 If you’re looking for Windows 10 Home, or even Windows 10 Pro, it’s possible to get the OS onto your PC without paying a penny.
-If you already have a software/product key for Windows 7, 8 or 8.1, you can install Windows 10 and use the key from one of those older OSes to activate it.
+If you already have a Windows 7, 8 or 8.1 a software/product key, you can upgrade to Windows 10 for free.
+You activate it by using the key from one of those older OSes.
 But note that a key can only be used on one PC at a time, so if you use that key for a new PC build, any other PC running that key is out of luck.

+To do this with a Windows 10 compatible PC (after backing up your important data, of course) download Windows 10.
+When asked, select "Upgrade this PC now."
+Note that if you've recently changed your PC's hardware, such as the motherboard, Windows may not find the license for you device.
+That means you'll have to reactive the OS.
+Here are Microsoft's instructions for reactivating Windows 10 after changing PC hardware.

 When using an older Windows key to activate Windows 10, you may run into complications if Microsoft isn't sure whether you're eligible to update or not.
 In that case, you’d have to call a number and go through a process of entering your key and getting a code.
 But that seems to be happening less in recent months and years.